nielsams/GrafanaHealthModelPanel/README.md

 # Grafana
 This directory contains all the files needed for the automated provisioning of the Grafana monitoring solution.
-A screenshot of the full dashboard is shown at the bottom of this page.

 ## Contents
 When the Dockerfile is built, a container is created with the following: